PROS / ProgeCAD Pro includes more than 11,000 2D/3D symbols, which is many more than comparable programs.

 The software’s publisher offers a handful of useful resources that can help you become more familiar with the application and lessen its inherent learning curve, which is steeper than most.
 The user guide can be downloaded as a PDF.
 With nearly 700 pages, it can be a bit cumbersome to browse, but it offers valuable information on how to use the software.
 There’s also a built-in help section that’s accessed directly from the interface and can be searched by topic or keyword.

 To receive direct technical support, you must purchase a support plan from the manufacturer because it's only free for the first month after you purchase your license.
 The support plan doesn’t include telephone support (only support via email), which is disappointing but rather common among CAD software publishers.
 Online forums are also missing from the company's website, so you won't be able to find help from the community either.

-In all, progeCAD 2010 Standard offers decent 2D functionality and usability features at a competitive price.
-However, its cumbersome interface, steep learning curve and subpar file support holds the software back from outshining its competitors.
+ProgeCAD Pro offers decent 2D functionality and usability.
+The editing tools are quite impressive and are easily the best thing about this software.
+It also comes with 11,000 2D symbols that you can use to build a design.
+However, its cumbersome interface, steep learning curve and subpar support hold the software back from outshining its competitors.